Fleet logo

 Victor Lyuboslavsky

-In Fleet you can hide secrets, like API tokens or software license keys, in Fleet scripts and configuration profiles.
-Secrets are encrypted and stored securely in Fleet, until they're delivered to the host.
-Secrets are hidden when the script or configuration profile is viewed in the Fleet UI or API.
+In Fleet you can add variables, in scripts and configuration profiles.
+Variables are hidden when the script or configuration profile is viewed in the Fleet UI or API.

-A secret can be used in a script or configuration profile by specifying a variable in the format $FLEET_SECRET_MYNAME or ${FLEET_SECRET_MYNAME}.
-When the script or profile is sent to the host, Fleet will replace the variable with the actual secret value.
-The prefix FLEET_SECRET_ is required to indicate that the variable is a secret, and Fleet reserves this prefix for secret variables.
+A variable can be used in a script or configuration profile by specifying a variable in the format $FLEET_SECRET_MYNAME or ${FLEET_SECRET_MYNAME}.
+When the script or profile is sent to the host, Fleet will replace the variable with the variable's value.
+The prefix FLEET_SECRET_ is required to indicate that this is a variable, and Fleet reserves this prefix for variables.

-For macOS and Linux scripts, if a secret doesn't have the $FLEET_SECRET_ prefix, it will be treated as a local environment variable.
+For macOS and Linux scripts, if a variable doesn't have the $FLEET_SECRET_ prefix, it will be treated as a local environment variable.

-1. You must add the secret to your repository's secrets to use them in GitOps.
+1. You must add the variable to your GitHub or GitLab repository's secrets to use them in GitOps.

 2. For the GitHub GitOps flow, they must also be added to the env section of your workflow file, as shown below: